J3RN/time-tracker/README.md

 - PostgreSQL.
 If you are on a Mac, I recommend [Postgres.app](http://postgresapp.com/).
 If you are another system, God save you.

 ## Setup
+1. Install the prerequisites

-1. Clone this repository
+2. Clone this repository
   ```
   git clone git@github.com:J3RN/timesheet.git
   ```

-2. Enter the directory
+3. Enter the directory
   ```
   cd timesheet
   ```

-3. Pull the dependencies.
+4. Pull the dependencies.
 This may take a while if this is the first Rails app you've worked with.
   ```
   bundle
   ```

-4. Setup the database
+5. Setup the database
   ```
   rake db:setup
   ```

-5. Start the server
+6. Start the server
   ```
   bundle exec passenger start
   ```